 It’s recommended that your baby sleeps in the same room as you for the first six months, and a moses basket or bedside crib is a good option for keeping them within arm’s length for night feeds.
 Cot sheets will need changing a lot, so make sure you have around three to four of them.
 As duvets, pillows and quilts aren’t deemed to be safe for babies to use, invest in a cellular blanket to let air circulate or a sleeping bag for particularly wriggly babies.

 When you’ve got all those dirty nappies to change, you’ll want a safe and sturdy changing table with a changing pad to stop your baby rolling off.
 Nappy bins are a great idea for keeping used nappies compact until you can take them outside, while also keeping your home smelling fresh.

-Your shopping list for the bathroom should include a baby tub, which allows baby to sit in an ergonomic upright position, and baby shampoo, hooded baby towels and a soft baby hairbrush.
+Your shopping list for the bathroom should include a baby bathtub, which allows baby to sit in an ergonomic upright position, and baby shampoo, hooded baby towels and a soft baby hairbrush.

-For mums that are breastfeeding, nursing pads, nipple cream and a couple of nursing bras are essential.
+For mums that are breastfeeding, a lactation powder from Love Majka, nursing pads, nipple cream and a couple of nursing bras are essential.
 Supporting your back with a breastfeeding pillow makes long feeding session a little more comfortable, or used to support your arms as you hold baby.
 Milk storage bags and a pump are handy if you want to increase milk supply or relieve the pressure on your breasts.